Environmental Protections on the Chopping Block

 President Trump issued an executive order on March 28, 2017 ordering the Secretary of the Interior to “take all steps necessary and appropriate to amend or withdraw” the Obama administration’s Order 3338, which imposed a moratorium on new coal leases on federal lands, and to “lift any and all moratoria on Federal land coal leasing activities” related to the order.
 The very next day, Secretary Zinke re-opened up tens of thousands of acres of federal lands to new coal leases, according to Earthjustice, who filed suit challenging the lifted moratorium.
 The Obama Administration had imposed the moratorium on January 15, 2016.
 The administration announced a “pause” on holding new lease sales, issuing new coal leases, or issuing modifications to coal leases on federal land pending the completion of an environmental review to consider climate impacts, among other items.
 The order states that the federal government is responsible for coal leasing on 570 million acres of federal land, and that, as of 2014, it had issued 310 leases on 475,692 acres.
 Federal lands contribute 40 percent of the nation’s coal.

 On March 30, 2017, EPA rejected a petition filed in 2015 by environmental groups to ban the agricultural use of chlorpyrifos pesticide, a pesticide linked to fetal development problems and neurotoxic poisoning that EPA had banned from residential use more than a decade ago.
 A federal judge had given EPA, which had been taking steps to ban the insecticide under the Obama Administration, until March 31, 2017 to make a regulatory determination.
 EPA previously determined that chlorpyrifos could cause nausea, dizziness, confusion, and even respiratory paralysis or death to humans in high doses.
 Dow Chemical, which manufactures chlorpyrifos, had asked EPA not to issue a ban.
-Environmentalists filed suit on April 5, 2017 challenging EPA’s decision not to ban chlorpyrifos from agricultural use.
+Environmentalists filed suit on April 5, 2017 challenging EPA’s decision not to ban chlorpyrifos from agricultural use, which is still ongoing.

 Chemical Plant Safety Rule: